Want to know how to create a minimum viable product for your enterprise company?

 5. Use cloud platforms

-MVP development timeframes are short, therefore, you need quick provisioning of IT infrastructure and computing resources.
-You should use cloud computing platforms since managed cloud services providers help with this.
+MVP development timeframes are short, therefore, you need to quickly provision your infrastructure and computing resources.
+You should use cloud computing platforms since managed cloud service providers help with this.

 If your MVP app doesn’t have stringent data privacy requirements, then you could use a multi-tenant public cloud.
 This reduces your cost, as you can read in “Creating a minimum viable product for the enterprise: No trivial task”.